bcgov/sbc-auth/auth-api/README.md

 To prepare your local database:
 1. In the [root project folder](../docker/docker-compose.yml): `docker-compose up -d`
-2. In your environment: `peotry run flask db upgrade` or `flask db upgrade`
+2. In your environment: `poetry run flask db upgrade` or `flask db upgrade`

 Note: